-This Information Statement and any other information supplied in connection with the Notes is not intended to provide the basis of any credit or other evaluation, and should not be considered as a recommendation by the Issuer, the Arranger(s), the Dealer(s) or any professional advisor, that any recipient of this Information Statement should purchase any Notes.
+This Information Statement and any other information supplied in connection with the Notes is not intended to provide the basis of any credit or other evaluation and should not be considered as a recommendation by the Issuer, the Arranger(s), the Dealer(s), the JSE Debt Sponsor, the NSX Sponsor, their Affiliates or any professional advisor, that any recipient of this Information Statement should purchase any Notes.
 Each investor contemplating purchasing any Notes should make its own independent investigation of the financial condition and affairs, and its own appraisal of the creditworthiness, of the Issuer.
-Each potential investor should consult its own advisors to make its investment decision and to determine whether it is legally permitted to purchase the Notes under Applicable Laws and regulations.
+Each potential investor should consult its own advisors to make its investment decision and to determine whether it is legally permitted to purchase the Notes pursuant to the Programme Memorandum and the Applicable Pricing Supplement(s) under Applicable Laws and regulations.

-Neither this Information Statement nor any other information supplied in connection with the Notes constitutes an offer or invitation by or on behalf of the Issuer, the Arranger(s), the Dealer(s) or the professional advisors to any person to subscribe for or to purchase any Notes.
+Neither this Information Statement nor any other information supplied in connection with the Notes constitutes an offer or invitation by or on behalf of the Issuer, the Arranger(s), the Dealer(s), the JSE Debt Sponsor, the NSX Sponsor, their Affiliates or the professional advisors to any person to subscribe for or to purchase any Notes.

 This Information Statement does not constitute an offer to sell or the solicitation of an offer to buy any Notes in any jurisdiction to any person to whom it is unlawful to make the offer or solicitation in such jurisdiction.
-None of the Issuer, the Arranger(s), Dealer(s), nor any professional advisor, represents that this Information Statement may be lawfully distributed, or that any Notes may be lawfully offered, in compliance with any applicable registration or other requirements in any such jurisdiction, or pursuant to an exemption available there under, or assumes any responsibility for facilitating any such distribution or offering.
-In particular, no action has been taken by the Issuer, the Arranger(s), the Dealer(s) or the professional advisors which would permit a public offering of any Notes or distribution of this document in any jurisdiction where action for that purpose is required.
+None of the Issuer, the Arranger(s), Dealer(s), the JSE Debt Sponsor, the NSX Sponsor, their Affiliates nor any professional advisor, represents that this Information Statement may be lawfully distributed, or that any Notes may be lawfully offered, in compliance with any applicable registration or other requirements in any such jurisdiction, or pursuant to an exemption available thereunder, or assumes any responsibility for facilitating any such distribution or offering.
+In particular, no action has been taken by the Issuer, the Arranger(s), the Dealer(s), the JSE Debt Sponsor, the NSX Sponsor, their Affiliates or the professional advisors which would permit a public offering of any Notes or distribution of this document in any jurisdiction where action for that purpose is required.
 Accordingly, no Notes may be offered or sold, directly or indirectly, and neither this Information Statement nor any advertisement nor other offering material may be distributed or published in any jurisdiction, except under circumstances that will result in compliance with any Applicable Laws and regulations.
-The Arranger(s) or the Dealer(s) has represented that all offers and sales by them will be made on the same terms and in compliance with this prohibition.
+The Arranger(s) or the Dealer(s), the JSE Debt Sponsor, the NSX Sponsor, their Affiliates has represented that all offers and sales by them will be made on the same terms and in compliance with this prohibition.

-The distribution of this Information Statement and the offer for the subscription or sale of Notes may be restricted by law in certain jurisdictions.
+The distribution of this Information Statement and the offer for the subscription or sale of Notes pursuant to the Programme Memorandum and the Applicable Pricing Supplement(s) may be restricted by law in certain jurisdictions.
 Currently, the Notes are only available for subscription by South African residents.
 Persons into whose possession this Information Statement or any Notes come must inform themselves about, and observe, any such restrictions.
-In particular there are restrictions on the distribution of this Information Statement and the offer for the subscription or sale of Notes in the United States of America, the European Economic Area, the United Kingdom and South Africa.
+In particular there are restrictions on the distribution of this Information Statement, the Programme Memorandum, the Applicable Pricing Supplement(s) and the offer for the subscription or sale of Notes in the United States of America, the European Economic Area, the United Kingdom and South Africa.